-Look for a stamp or label on the handle or on the underside of your pan indicating if it is dishwasher safe.
+Look for a stamp on the handle or underside of your pan—that's typically how you find out whether a pot or pan is dishwasher safe.
 For example, stainless steel is dishwasher safe, aluminum is not.
 If you have trouble locating a label and are unsure what material the pan is made of, check the original packaging or the manufacturer’s website.

 Refer to your owner’s manual.
 Some dishwasher manuals specify to load pans on their sides on the bottom rack.
-For most dishwashers, insert pans mess-side down on the bottom rack.
+For most dishwashers, insert pans with the burnt-food side down on the bottom rack.
 This lets the spray jets work their magic.